daigo75/blackbox-debug-bar/readme.txt

 This section describes how to install the plugin and get it working.

-e.g.

 1. Upload plugin to `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Done!
+3. Done!

 == Screenshots ==